Moment methods in energy minimization: New bounds for Riesz minimal energy problems: Connection to the Lasserre hierarchy

-So, for energy minimization, we get the relaxations
+So, for energy minimization we get the relaxations

 The linear constraints in these problems become problematic when we want to generalize $V$ from the finite set $[n]$ to an uncountable set.
-This is because in the infinite dimensional generalization we want to use measures $\lambda \in \Mcal(I_{2t})$ instead of vectors $y \in \R^{I_{2t}}$ (because this allows for a satisfying duality theory; see Section~\ref{sec:generalized duality}), and these then become uncountably many ``thin'' constraints on $\lambda$.
+The reason for this is that in the infinite dimensional generalization we want to use measures $\lambda \in \Mcal(I_{2t})$ instead of vectors $y \in \R^{I_{2t}}$ (because this allows for a satisfying duality theory; see Section~\ref{sec:generalized duality}), and these then become uncountably many ``thin'' constraints on $\lambda$.
 By thin we mean that the constraints are of the form $\lambda(E) = b$, where $E$ is a set with empty interior, which means these constraints have no grip on the part of a measure that is zero on sets with empty interior.

 In the following lemma we show these constraints imply $2t+1$ very natural constraints on $y$.
 In particular, this lemma implies that for a feasible solution $y$ of $L_t$, we have $y_S = 0$ for all $S \subseteq [n]$ with $|S| > N$.
 If we replace the linear constraints in $L_t$ by these induced constraints, then we obtain the problem $E_t$ as defined in the previous section for the case where $V = [n]$.
+Therefore, our construction $E_t$ for compact $V$ extends a (possible) weakening of the bound $L_t$.

 \begin{lemma} Let $t \in \N_0$ and $y \in \R^{I_{2t}}$.
 If

 then

 \end{lemma} \begin{proof} For $i=0$ we have